seungki/apicast-policy-header-validation/README.md

 [![CircleCI](https://circleci.com/gh/3scale/apicast-example-policy.svg?style=svg)](https://circleci.com/gh/3scale/apicast-example-policy)

-# APIcast Example Policy
+# APIcast Header Validation Policy

-This policy is an example how to make custom policies for APIcast.
+This policy is an custom policy which is to check specific header name and value for APIcast.

 ## OpenShift